SABS-R3-Epidemiology/epiabm/README.md

 ## General Information

 This programme implements a SEIR based model with added spatial complexity.
-It immitates the Imperial CovidSim model, but aims to simplify and clarify the model by usign a more user friendly software practices.
+It immitates the Imperial CovidSim model, but aims to simplify and clarify the model by using a more user friendly software practices.

 The model contains two main sections: transmission mechanisms and within host progression.